MooersLab/jupyter-vsc-pymolpysnips/README.md

 ## On macOS

 Store the `source.python.json` file in `~/Library/Code/Application Support/Code/User/snippets/source.python.json`.
-If a `source.python.json` file already exists, copy the contents between the external braces in the PyMOL `source.python.json` and paste inside the external braces of the original `source.python.json`.
+If a `source.python.json` file already exists, copy the contents between the external braces in the PyMOL `source.python.json` and paste them inside the external braces of the original `source.python.json`.

 ## Note